How fit should I be for a Walking trip in the Cotswolds?

 - Build up from short walks 2-3 times a week of approximately 2-3 miles, to longer walks of approximately 3-6 miles.

 - Work gradually towards testing yourself in the final week on at least one walk which is similar to the average daily distance of your Cotswolds itinerary.
-Put that day in your diary now and stick to it.
+Put that day in your diary now and stick

 - On weekends or on your days off, plan at least two days of back-to-back walking, of a reasonable distance.